 - Apple Mail did not support styled fonts, though color and other properties were still included.

 - In Outlook 2000-2003, though you could change the color, you could not adjust anything else with the styled ALT text.

 Outlook’s security message

-Outlook 2003, 2007, 2010 and 2013 preface ALT text with a lengthy security message, stating “Right-click here to download pictures.
+Outlook 2003, 2007, 2010, 2013, and 2016 preface ALT text with a lengthy security message, stating “Right-click here to download pictures.
 To help protect your privacy, Outlook prevented automatic download of this picture from the Internet.”
-Unfortunately, this makes ALT text in these email clients near useless as it only appears at the very end of Outlook’s security warning:
+Unfortunately, this makes ALT text in these email clients nearly useless as it only appears at the very end of Outlook’s security warning:

 Mobile clients have strong support for styled ALT text, which is great news—especially for marketers with heavy Android audiences.

 |ALT Text in Mobile Clients|

 |Mobile Clients||Images blocked by default||Displays ALT text||Displays styled ALT text|